-- 3.3.1 The Permittee shall comply with the provisions of 40 CFR 60 Subpart K "Standards of Performance for Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced After June 11, 1973, and Prior to May 19, 1978," for all subject equipment.
-In particular, subject storage vessels shall be equipped with a floating roof, a vapor recovery system, or their equivalents.
+- 3.3.1 Storage Tanks T028 and T029 shall comply with all applicable provisions of 40 CFR 60 Subpart K "Standards of Performance for Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced after June 11, 1973 and Prior to May 19, 1978."
+Tanks T028 and T029 shall be equipped with a floating roof, a vapor recovery system, or its equivalent.